 A gentle hello from snowy Kamikatsu.
 It’s only snowed a couple of times these past weeks and each time it usually melts by midday, but oh how magical is to wake up to snow!

-Every year, growing up in Canada, I would feel a certain melancholy when summer was ending.
-It was the metaphoric conclusion of carefree and long days into a darker, cooler, and quieter season.
-I learned to love the cozy layering of knits and wools, but I will always feel nostalgia for summer.
-There was always one caveat to the melancholy transition—autumn was the season for apples.
+Growing up in Canada, I always felt a certain melancholy as summer came to an end.
+It marked the transition from carefree, sunlit days into a darker, cooler, and quieter season.
+While I eventually grew to love the cozy layering of knits and wools, I’ve always carried a deep nostalgia for summer.
+But there was one saving grace in this seasonal shift—autumn was apple season.

-We’d plan our annual apple picking based on the season of our favourite apples.
-My mom and I would bite into a store-bought McIntosh and say things like ‘it’s not quite the season yet, let’s wait’.
-I love the crunchiness of a Red Delicious or the balanced flavours of an Ambroisa.
-I’d avoid the too-sweet varieties like Honey Crisp or Pink Lady, which are similar to Fuji or Hokuto (popular varieties grown in the northern part of Japan).
-But more than any red or yellow apple, my favorite is the least sweet and most tart green Granny Smith.
+Our annual apple-picking trips were planned around the ripening of our favorite varieties.
+My mom and I would bite into a store-bought McIntosh and say, "It’s not quite the season yet—let’s wait."
+I loved the crunchiness of a Red Delicious and the balanced flavors of an Ambrosia.
+I avoided the overly sweet varieties like Honeycrisp and Pink Lady, which remind me of Fuji or Hokuto—popular apples grown in northern Japan.
+But more than any red or yellow apple, my favorite was always the tart, bright green Granny Smith.

 When I was living in Bangladesh, I also didn’t have access to local apples so instead, I deep dived into mangoes.
 I could identify about 8 different species of mangoes just by looking.
 There’s something really fun about digging deeper than the surface level of any food.
 Once you know an apple isn’t just an apple, or cheese isn’t just cheese, you get the joys of discovering nuances within one huge umbrella category.